ApoorvSaxena/lozad.js/README.md

 # You can install lozad with npm
 $ npm install --save lozad

-# Alternatively you can use Yarn.
+# Alternatively you can use Yarn
 $ yarn add lozad

-# Another option is to use Bower.
+# Another option is to use Bower
 $ bower install lozad
 ```